ScanDAO/scandao-docs/contracts/treasury.md

 # Treasury

-## OHM / DAI LP
+## SCAN / BUSD LP

 * V1 [0x34d7...ef7c](https://etherscan.io/address/0x34d7d7Aaf50AD4944B70B320aCB24C95fa2def7c)

 ## Treasury

 The treasury contract is a simple vault implementation holding all the funds collected by the protocol.
-If for instance a user purchases a DAI bond, the bonded DAI is fully taken in by the treasury in return of the market equivalent of OHM bonded for.
-New OHM will be minted based on the RFV of the treasury assets.
+If for instance a user purchases a BUSD bond, the bonded BUSD is fully taken in by the treasury in return of the market equivalent of SCAN bonded for.
+New SCAN will be minted based on the RFV of the treasury assets.
 Below are listed treasury contracts by version, where the latest version represents the currently active contract.